legalize-dev/legalize-nl/nl/BWBR0020413.md

 Betrokkene wordt ter zake van een of meer van de hiervoor onder 2.1 genoemde strafbare feiten niet of niet verder vervolgd of voorwaardelijk niet of niet verder vervolgd, of is vrijgesproken of ontslagen van rechtsvervolging.

-Onder al dan niet voorwaardelijk sepot, niet verdere vervolging, vrijspraak of ontslag van rechtsvervolging worden ook verstaan soortgelijke uitspraken en maatregelen in het buitenland ter zake van overtreding van een of meer daar geldende strafbepalingen vergelijkbaar met de hiervoor genoemde.
+Betrokkene wordt ter zake van een of meer van de hiervoor onder 2.1 genoemde strafbare feiten niet of niet verder vervolgd of voorwaardelijk niet of niet verder vervolgd, of is vrijgesproken of ontslagen van rechtsvervolging.

 ### 2.4.
 Andere feiten of omstandigheden